fieldtrip/website/development/module/peer.md

 #### Peerfeval(...)

 The MATLAB session that executes the peereval command searches for a peer that acts as worker, and sends the job (the function name and the input arguments) to the available worker peer.
-The worker peer evaluates the function on the input arguments and subsequently writes the output arguments back to the peer server of the host MATLAB session, i.e. the session that initiated the job.
+The worker peer evaluates the function on the input arguments and subsequently writes the output arguments back to the peer server of the host MATLAB session, i.e., the session that initiated the job.

 Multiple peerevals can be executed without explicitely waiting for the results to return, hence the peer server (running on the controller) should be able to receive and hold multiple "argouts".

 The jobid should include information about the peer to which the job was assigned.
 Furthermore, information about the begin and end time would be useful to estimate the time it takes to execute similar jobs.
-Its interface is identical to the standard MATLAB feval() command.
+Its interface is identical to the standard MATLAB [feval](https://www.mathworks.com/help/matlab/ref/feval.html) command.

 #### Peerget(...)